monicahq/monica/readme.md

 #### Email testing

-Emails are an important of Monica.
+Emails are an important part of Monica.
 Emails are still the most significant mean of communication and people like receiving them when they are relevant.
 That being said, you will need to test emails to make sure they contain what they should contain.